Platform One Party Bus Onboarding Process

 COT Epic Explanation of Status

-Below is an explanation of the statuses on the Mission App DevOps Customer Onboarding and Tracking (COT) kanban board.
-Each product team is granted READ access to their epic and can monitor the progress of their staging and production deploys through this kanban board.
-All tickets and stories opened by the customer are linked to the COT epic to centralized all Party Bus interactions for a specific team.
-Mission App DevOps communicate primarily through the epic so all communication is recorded in one central location and to avoid any miscommunication.
+Below is an explanation of the statuses on the MDO COT Kanban board.
+Each product team is granted READ access to their Epic and can monitor the progress of their staging and production deploys through this Kanban board.
+All tickets and stories opened by the customer are linked to the COT Epic to centralized all Party Bus interactions for a specific team.
+The MDO Team communicates primarily through the Epic so all communication is recorded in one central location and to avoid any miscommunication.
 Technical conference calls are scheduled if needed.

 Certificate to Field (CtF)